steveuniverseuwu/EvidenceShield6/CHUNKED_UPLOAD_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Summary

-EvidenceShield now supports **unlimited file sizes** through a robust chunked upload system with streaming encryption!
+ChainGuard now supports **unlimited file sizes** through a robust chunked upload system with streaming encryption!

 ## 📋 What Was Implemented